 6. Compatibility with different versions (ERP + commerce)

-In most cases, further development takes place in both your ERP system and your commerce solution.
+In most cases, further, development takes place in both your ERP system and your commerce solution.
 It is important that you choose an integration that can deal with these changes or make agreements about this with your partner.
-On the one hand, you do not want to feel obliged to update your ERP system or webshop to keep the integration running, and on the other hand, you want the connector to continue to connect seamlessly when you perform the updates.
+On the one hand, you do not want to feel obliged to update your ERP system or webshop to keep the integration running; on the other hand, you want the connector to continue connecting seamlessly when you perform the updates.